Aprepitant Oral Suspension

 What do I need to tell my doctor BEFORE I take Aprepitant Oral Suspension?

 - If you have an allergy to aprepitant or any other part of aprepitant oral suspension.

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

 - If you take any drugs (prescription or OTC, natural products, vitamins) that must not be taken with aprepitant oral suspension, like certain drugs that are used for HIV, infections, or seizures.
 There are many drugs that must not be taken with aprepitant oral suspension.

 This is not a list of all drugs or health problems that interact with aprepitant oral suspension.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take aprepitant oral suspension with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Aprepitant Oral Suspension?

 - Tell all of your health care providers that you take aprepitant oral suspension.
 This includes your doctors, nurses, pharmacists, and dentists.

 - Birth control pills and other hormone-based birth control may not work as well to prevent pregnancy.
-Use some other kind of birth control also, like a condom, when taking aprepitant oral suspension and for 1 month after care ends.
+Use some other kind of birth control also, like a condom, when taking aprepitant oral suspension and for 1 month after the last dose.